 I got rid of my Snapchat because I didn’t use it that much.
 It was just digital clutter to me.
 The only person I ever really snapped was my boyfriend, and I already text him all day long anyways.

 The last social media I deleted was Facebook.

 Honestly, this was the hardest social media for me to delete because it was the last platform I had to keep in touch with a lot of family and close friends.
 I only had around 80 friends… but I decided to delete Facebook when I realized that if someone was truly apart of my life, they would share their important news with me personally.

 I went from a phone full of apps and connections to a minimal and organized digital space.
 The result?… 22 contacts and 25 apps remaining.
 I wanted to start living intentionally so I set my phone up to where I do not feel tempted to stare at it all day.
 Here’s a closer look into my decluttered digital set up:

-I cannot honestly say that I wasn’t hesitant to get rid of most of my social media…
+I cannot honestly say that I wasn’t hesitant to get rid of my social media…

 I mean, come on.
 What if I missed out on something important?
 What if I had something I needed to share with everyone?

 News flash: I didn’t.
 And another thing… no one noticed I was gone.

 It’s a weird feeling.
 When you’re online everyone makes you feel special, like you’re part of the group.
 They take the time to reach out to you because you’re right there in their space… because it’s convenient and easy for them.

 After a while I began to realize people weren’t curious where I was or what I was doing.
 No ones lives had stopped in a panic search for me.
 Birthdays and holidays passed, and less and less people reached out to me.